Home » WordPress Tutorials » Maintenance » How to Add Google Calendar in WordPress

 And while there are a vast number of calendar services and plugins, probably your best option is to embed Google Calendar directly into your WordPress website.

-The process of integrating Google Calendar in your WordPress is as easy as it gets.
-And if you are keeping an eye on our WordPress Tutorial, you might guess that there is more than one way to get the result you want.
+The process of integrating Google Calendar into your WordPress is as easy as it gets.
+If you are keeping an eye on our WordPress Tutorial, you might guess that there is more than one way to get the result you want.

 How Google Calendar is better than Other Calendar Solutions?

-Moreover, here are some function and features, that might tilt the scales even more, provided you are not convinced yet.
+Moreover, here are some functions and features, that might tilt the scales even more, provided you are not convinced yet.

 • Sharing Ability